Kokanee salmon: Conservation

 Some kokanee populations have declined in the US and Canada, while others thrive.
 The kokanee's status is variable among different locations under the Endangered Species Act.
-They are listed as threatened in Ozette Lake in Washington State.
-Other kokanee populations in Washington State have shown genetic distinction, but attempts by the Lake Sammamish Kokanee Work Group to get the Lake Sammamish kokanee listed as a separate species and therefore endangered failed the US Fish and Wildlife criteria to be listed as a distinct species.
+They are listed as threatened in Ozette Lake in Washington.
+Other kokanee populations in Washington have shown genetic distinction, but attempts by the Lake Sammamish Kokanee Work Group to get the Lake Sammamish kokanee listed as a separate species and therefore endangered failed the US Fish and Wildlife Service criteria to be listed as a distinct species.
 The current IUCN red list standing of sockeye salmon (Oncohynchus nerka), which does not distinguish kokanee, is of least concern.

-Even so, King County, Washington, in partnership with US Fish and Wildlife, has issued conservation measures to save the fish that once numbered in the thousands.
-As few as 150 fish spawned in 2007–2008 marking a critical need for conservation of the state's kokanee population.
-Currently, restoration of streams, habitats, hatchery breeding, and a ban on fishing for kokanee has caused an increase in native kokanee populations.
+Even so, King County, Washington, in partnership with the US Fish and Wildlife Service, has issued conservation measures to save the fish that once numbered in the thousands.
+As few as 150 fish spawned in 2007–2008, marking a critical need for conservation of the state's kokanee population.
+Currently, restoration of streams and habitats, hatchery breeding, and a ban on fishing for kokanee has caused an increase in native kokanee populations.

 Lakes in Canada have also seen a decline in native kokanee, with numbers dropping from 2,800 fish to just 88 fish in 2007 in the Kluane National Park and Reserve.
-The park has outlawed fishing of kokanee, and it is illegal to possess a kokanee salmon.
-Conservation efforts have been largely successful with 4,660 kokanee spawning in the park in 2015.
-It is unclear as to why the kokanee population crashed in the mid and late 2000s.
+The park has outlawed fishing of kokanee, and possession of a kokanee salmon is illegal.
+Conservation efforts have been largely successful, with 4,660 kokanee spawning in the park in 2015.
+Why the kokanee population crashed in the mid- and late 2000s is unclear.